Piranik/HomeAssistantConfiguration/README.md

 But while using packages you can no longer reload your config with the buttons in the ui.

+> **_Note_**:\
-*NB.
-In this configuration, I've use several custom components.
-Those of them that I wrote myself, you can find in a [separate repository](https://github.com/Limych/HomeAssistantComponents).*
+> In this configuration, I've use several custom components.
+Those of them that I wrote myself, you can find in a [separate repositories](https://github.com/search?q=user%3ALimych+ha-).

 ## Ecosystem

 <details>
     <p><summary>Now I have very few devices in the system.
 But I plan to gradually add new ones.
 Click to expand and read more.</summary></p>

 I am running Hass.io on [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) with Raspbian, in Docker.
 To run Hass.io this way, [install manually in Docker](https://github.com/home-assistant/hassio-installer).

 * **Personal gadgets:**
     1. Android devices (Phones and Tablets);